 After reading my favorite toys post a week ago, Jeff informed me that I "forgot" to include all of the games the kids love.
 I put "forgot" in quotations because I think I might have done that accidentally on purpose subconsciously.
 I am not a game person-I can play a few: Scrabble, Candy Land, Zingo.
 Pretty much that's it.
 I just don't have the patience, or the attention span, or maybe it's the lack of competitive spirit.
 I am terrible at logic and deduction and all that fancy stuff.

-So here's a guest post written by my husband, game nerd extraordinaire, who never ever takes a pass.
+So here's a guest post written (and updated every year) by my husband, game nerd extraordinaire, who never ever takes a pass.
 Most of these games are for the five, six, or seven year old and up crowd, and quite a few are one-player for when Jeff's not around.

 I grew up playing games, cards and puzzles.
 Sarah grew up reading books.

 Like a Tetrus puzzle, there are different challenges to fit the wood pieces into the grid.
 Six and up-the games adjusts to make it easier for younger kids.
 All the kids in the family enjoy it.

 2,837 Five Star reviews!!!

 An awesome fun game that the whole family enjoys.
 For two to five players, the object of the game is to travel to as many cities as you can in just seven days.

 Like an old-fashioned top, that needs to navigated through the maze by tilting it.

 We have four of these and they are ADDICTING!
 So much fun.
 You guide a marble through the maze by tilting the ball in your hands.
 Ages six to adult.
 These are great to set around the house-they are irresistible.

 This if for ages 8 and above and it IS difficult.
 The edges of each tile must match black to black and white to white.